Maulikdavra/SpringBoot-MongoDB-movieReviewProject/README.md

 **`GET`** /api/v1/movies/{imdbId}: Fetches a movie by its ImdbId.

 **`POST`** /api/v1/reviews/addReview: Creates a review for a movie based on the ImdbId passed in the JSON body.
-Example request body:

 json body (Example)
-Copy code

 {

-    "reviewBody": "what a amazing movie, I loved it!", "imdbId": "tt8760708"
+    "reviewBody": "what a amazing movie, I loved it!",

+    "imdbId": "tt8760708"

 }

-**`POST`** /api/v1/movies/addMovie: Adds a new movie to the database. json body (Example)
+**`POST`** /api/v1/movies/addMovie: Adds a new movie to the database.

+json body (Example)

 {

     "imdbId": "tt10298840",
     "title": "Strange World",
     "releaseDate": "2022-11-23",